Argus-Labs/world-engine/chain/README.md

 **Step 3: Build the Node Software**

-Run the following command to install `polard` to your `GOPATH` and build the node. `polard` is the node daemon and CLI for interacting with a polaris node.
+Run the following command to install `world` to your `GOPATH` and build the node. `world` is the node daemon and CLI for interacting with a polaris node.

 ```bash
 mage install